METEOROLOGY FOR BEGINNERS PARAGLIDING PILOTS

 The classic case is the mechanical turbulence caused by wind’s interaction with solid objects (trees, buildings, terrain).
 The smoother shaped and smaller size objects create less turbulence.
 Objects which block wind well create bigger turbulence behind.

 The acceleration of the flow around the turbulence source creates suction zones which promote the creation of big vortexes.
 Their shape, dimensions and intensity depend on the object shape (profile), wind strength and airmass properties.
 Circular motion conserves energy and we can say that vortexes live their own life.
 In steady winds and stable air, some object profiles can create "attached" to them long lasting vortexes behind caller rotors.
 If wind drops, vortex loses momentum.
 If wind increases, the gust can literally push the vortex downwind where it dissipates into promoting and suppressing each other smaller and smaller vortexes.
 Still isolated vortexes can travel surprisingly far, since their initial circular motion helps preserve momentum.

 Both stationary (rotors) and travelling vortexes initiate smaller rotations next to them and the newly formed free air vortexes initiate more neighboring rotations.
 As a result, the turbulence zone is expanding behind the obstacle but its intensity decreases further away from the turbulent source.

 As a rule of thumb, the turbulent zone extends 7 times the height of the obstacle (it’s unsafe to land within 700 meters behind a 100 meter high hill), but again it all depends on object’s shape, airmass properties and square of wind speed.
-Vwind2 means if wind speed doubles, the energy of turbulence will quadriple (instead of having 1 broken limp you can have 4).
+Vwind2 means if wind speed doubles, the energy of turbulence will quadrouple (instead of having 1 broken limb you can have 4).

 Windward sharp edges require special attention as they initiate vortexes.
 Even slight change of wind direction can activate one edge and deactivate another.